Logotyp Jordbruksverket

 Conservation varieties

-A conser vation variety is a rural variety, or another variety cultivated before 1950 in Sweden.
-Our old varieties are a cultural heritage which there are many reasons to conserve.
+A conservation variety is a landrace variety, or another variety that was cultivated in Sweden before 1950.
+Our old varieties are a cultural heritage that there are many reasons to preserve.
 The characteristics of older varieties may, for example, be useful in the future when the climate and environments change.

-In order for a variety to be considered as a conservation variety, it must be naturally adapted to the location and region where it is to be found, and it must be worth conserving.
+In order for a variety to be considered as a conservation variety, it must be naturally adapted to the location and region where it has been found, and it must be worth preserving.
 It should be documented that the variety has been cultivated for a long time in Sweden.

 The difference between a conservation variety and an amateur variety is that a conservation variety is of plant genetic interest and may also be cultivated by professional growers.
 An amateur variety is usually cultivated by not professional growers and may only be sold in small packages.
 A conservation variety may only be produced and marketed in its country of origin while an amateur variety does not have this national limitation.